Skip to footer content

 **How to Merge PDF Files Using iTextSharp**: Figure 2 - The completed installation shown in the built-in terminal in Visual Studio.

 Once the installation is complete, you'll see a confirmation message in the Package Manager Console indicating that the iTextSharp package has been successfully installed.
 With iTextSharp successfully installed, you can now start using it in your project.
-You can include the necessary using statements in your code files and begin working with PDFs using iTextSharp's functionality.
+Include the necessary using statements in your code files and begin working with PDFs using iTextSharp's functionality.

 Merge PDFs to a Single PDF Document Using IronPDF

 IronPDF provides a direct method to merge multiple PDF files into a single PDF.
-IronPDF offers great flexibility when it comes to merging PDF documents into one PDF.
+IronPDF offers great flexibility when it comes to merging PDF documents.
 The following sample code demonstrates the merging of PDFs into a single PDF file:

 {